gkushang/assert-collector/README.md

 ```

-Step 2: `throwAnyFailures` will throw all the failures at once, and whenever required
+Step 2: `throwAnyFailures` will throw all the failures at once, if there were any.
+Use it whenever required.

 ```aidl